-- Stage 1 is for pre-investment professional services, supporting up to 50% of the additional costs incurred in following the EXEED process. - Stage 2 is for up to 30% of the incremental capital costs relative to the baseline design and the additional professional services associated with implementation of the EXEED approach.
+- Stage 1 is for pre-investment professional services, supporting up to 50% of the additional costs incurred in following the EXEED process. - Stage 2 is for up to 30% of the eligible costs and the additional professional services associated with implementation of the EXEED approach.